dfoerderreuther/referenced-assets-package-helper/README.md

 ## Use case:

-You received a package from your customer with sites.
+You received a package from your customer that only contains pages from /content/...
 Required assets are not part of the package.
 The entire /content/dam folder is to large to pack.

 ## Usage